-Even though no one likes to think about unexpected injuries or having to seek emergency treatment, it’s important that you’re prepared for every possible scenario.
+Even though no one likes to think about unexpected injuries or having to seek emergency dental team training treatment, it’s important that you’re prepared for every possible scenario.
 This is especially true with your dental health.

 Here are three common dental emergencies that people experience and what you should do if you find yourself in this situation.